 It could be that the Department of Interior’s new website would appear merely well done if Monday afternoon hadn’t been spent at a Congressional field hearing listening to Central Valley Rep Tom McClintock lie, lie and lie some more about how the federal government is failing his region for the “enjoyment and amusement” of a fish.
 There might be a more shameless man in politics, whatever the party, but it doesn’t bear thinking about.
 Instead, quaint as it might sound, to find out what is actually happening, click here for Interior’s Interim Federal Action Plan for the California Bay-Delta.
 If you missed it the first time, it’s because it was published two days before Christmas.

 For a report from hydrogeologist Michael Campana on the proceedings this week inside the National Academy of Sciences committee gathered at the behest of Senator Dianne Feinstein, click here.
-The committee was convened to review the Interior and …keep looking »
+The committee was convened …keep looking »